antklim/go-micro-auth/README.md

 Command line options to define configuration:
 - -config [consul|file]
-- -configPath path/to/config.json (used only in case of file config)
+- -config_path path/to/config.json (used only in case of file config)

 ## Configuration on Consul
 There are the following keys used: